Rahul11255/Note_App/README.md

 Let's see how to use the repository:

 Step 1:
--> Download the Zip file of the repository.
+-> Download the Zip file of the repository. and Extract All

 Step 2:
 -> Open the folder in Visual Studio Code.